saulberardo/MagicEDA/README.md

 # MagikEDA
 MagikEDA is a python library which provides a set of functions to create graphs meant to be useful in Exploratory Data Analysis (EDA).
-It is conceived to lay one layer above libraries such as Pandas and Basemap.
+It is conceived to be at one layer above libraries such as Pandas and Basemap.
+For now it is nothing more than a crude collection of some functions I needed to create in the last few months and decided to move to a public repository;

 # Features